Skip to main content

 Which is close enough for the algorithm.

-A tired merchant sat behind a modest table with a sign: "COMPLICATED TRUTH - REQUIRES TIME AND THOUGHT"
+A tired merchant sat behind a modest table.
+No customers.

 "Why won't anyone buy?" the nuance merchant lamented.